-Note: This post will be continually updated as additional resources become available.
+Note: This post was updated at 12:48 p.m.
+ET on June 5 and will be continually updated as additional resources become available.

 Business owners are reeling as the Covid-19 disruptions to daily life hit an increasing number of locales.
 Governments are scrambling to marshal resources to offer assistance to those taking a hit.

-President Trump on Friday signed an unprecedented $2.2 trillion economic stimulus bill into law.
+On March 27, President Trump signed an unprecedented $2.2 trillion economic stimulus bill into law.
 The package includes hundreds of billions of dollars in loans to both small businesses and large companies, as well as direct payments of up to $1,200 for individuals.
 The package also includes enhanced jobless aid that for the first time would also apply to freelancers and gig economy workers.

 Treasury secretary Steven Mnuchin announced on March 20 that Tax Day is being delayed from April 15 to July 15, giving taxpayers and businesses extra time to file their taxes without interest or penalties.